Axioms for Defeat in Democratic Elections: Escaping impossibility

 \subsection{Impossibility, independence, and choice consistency}

 Our rejection of VIIA in favor of Coherent IIA also leads us to reject another well-known principle that is related to VIIA, at least under one interpretation.
-In particular, the term `Independence of Irrelevant Alternatives' is sometimes used in the theory of rational choice for a condition that differs from Arrow's but also leads to impossibility theorems when applied in a certain way to voting.
-A \textit{choice function} on a set $X$ of candidates is a function $\mathcal{C}$ such that for any nonempty subset $Y$ of $X$, $\mathcal{C}(Y)$ is a nonempty subset of $Y$.
-Such a choice function satisfies Sen's \citeyearpar{Sen1971} condition $\alpha$ if
+In particular, the term `Independence of Irrelevant Alternatives' is sometimes used in the theory of rational choice for a condition that differs from Arrow's but also leads to impossibility theorems when applied in a certain way to voting, as explained below.

+A \textit{choice function} on a set $X$ is a function $\mathcal{C}$ such that for any nonempty subset $Y$ of $X$, $\mathcal{C}(Y)$ is a nonempty subset of $Y$.
+The intuitive interpretation is that in a given choice situation, it may be that not all alternatives in $X$ are available or feasible; if $Y$ is the set of feasible alternatives, called a \textit{menu} or \textit{feasible set}, the decision maker decides that the ultimately chosen alternative comes from $\mathcal{C}(Y)$.
+If $\mathcal{C}(Y)$ is a singleton set, the decision maker has chosen the alternative in that set, whereas if $\mathcal{C}(Y)$ is not a singleton, then some further choice process or tiebreaking mechanism is applied (see \citealt[pp.~14-15]{Schwartz1986}).